Home > HVAC > Older Home Efficiency: Your Complete Guide

 From thermostats that learn your schedule to systems that cool your home room by room, technology offers practical solutions that work behind the scenes.
 These upgrades are designed to make your life easier and your home more efficient without a major overhaul.
 Let’s look at a few smart solutions that are perfect for older homes.

-The Benefits of a Smart Thermostat
+Is a Smart Thermostat Worth It?

 A smart thermostat is one of the easiest and most effective upgrades for an older home.
 Unlike traditional thermostats, these devices connect to Wi-Fi, allowing you to control your home’s temperature from your phone, whether you’re on the couch or on vacation.
 They are especially helpful in older houses where drafts and outdated insulation can cause temperatures to fluctuate.
 A smart thermostat can learn your daily routines and automatically adjust the cooling to save energy when you’re away and ensure comfort when you’re home.
 This simple switch gives you more control over your residential HVAC system and can lead to significant savings.